 Say we did abolish PET oil-based films and replaced all plastics with bio-plastics such as corn starch PLA films.
 Would we simply be replacing one unsustainable source with another?
 With 795 million people in the world without enough food to lead a healthy active life, doesn’t it suggest a moral issue with the idea of growing crops for packaging and not for people?

 Well, this is where biodegradable plastics become the biggest paradox for food packaging.
-You want a material to degrade over time but you also want to keep your produce as fresh as possible for the longest period of time.
-Hmm.
+You want a material to degrade over time but you also want to keep your produce as fresh as possible for the longest period of time?

-On paper, PLA films have approximately 6 months shelf life, from production.
-That’s before the finished packaging is manufactured, a product is packed and then shipped, sold and consumed.
-For dry products with short sales windows, Paper/PLA combinations are a great combination but for longer shelf life and exporting it’s just not a feasible solution.
+On paper, PLA films have approximately six months shelf life, from production.
+That’s before the finished packaging is manufactured, packed, shipped, sold and then consumed.
+For dry products with short sales windows, Paper/PLA combinations are a great combination.
+For longer shelf life and exporting, biodegradable plastics are just not a feasible solution.